 Suggestions of ways to use your closed street and tips on a successful event are available on The Street Party and Playing Out websites.

 All affected properties must be consulted in writing at least once about any proposed road closure.
+You can use our template resident letter if you wish.
 You should try to resolve any objections before making your application.

 For all community street closures you will need to read the terms and conditions and noise guidance and complete the application form:

 Community street closure application form

 To get your road closure order for free, you should send your completed application to email@example.com at least six weeks before the first day of the month of your street closure.
 Otherwise a road closure notice will cost £112.

 There are some possible costs to be aware of: